 Based on statistics compiled by the Centers for Disease Control and Prevention (CDC), more than one million Americans are injured in slip and fall accidents each year.
 The CDC also divides slip and fall accidents into two categories – elevated falls and same-level falls.

-How Long the Situation Existed
+How Long the Hazard Existed

 Some slip and fall accidents occur before steps can be taken to correct the underlying problem.
 Other times, hazardous situations that lead to slip and falls have existed long enough that reasonable actions could have been taken to correct the problem.

 Whether Routine Checks Were Performed

 Routine checks or maintenance of property must be performed to prevent unsafe conditions that could lead to injuries in visitors.
-If a person performed reasonable routine checks or maintenance of property to prevent a hazard, this can influence whether or not that party should have detected the hazard and thus prevented the slip and fall.
+If a person performed reasonable routine checks or maintenance of the property to prevent a hazard, this can influence whether or not that party should have detected the hazard and thus prevented the slip and fall.

-Steps that Could Have Been Taken
+Steps That Could Have Been Taken